Type your city and click "Submit" to find the current UV index:

 Don’t let a sunburn ruin your vacation!

 Sunburns can happen in minutes during a trip to sunny destinations where the UV index is Extreme (11+).
-More information can be found in our downloadable wallet card or by reading below.
+More information can be found by reading below.

 Unlike Canada, many tropical destinations can have a UV Index reading of 11+ (Extreme):